Epidilius/Miner-Manager/README.md

 A GUI to help you rent out your hashing power, or even just mine for yourself.

-Designed to pool mine GRLC, I don't know if it would work elsewhere.
+Designed to pool mine GRLC with an NVIDIA GPU, I don't know if it would work elsewhere.

 The Application folder is where I keep the most recent build.